 § 3-115.
 Reasonable accommodation.

 (A) Policy.
-It is the policy of the Nebraska State Bar Commission to administer the bar examination in a manner that does not discriminate on the basis of disability.
+It is the policy of the Nebraska State Bar Commission to administer the bar examination in a manner that does not discriminate on the basis of disability and is in accordance with the Americans with Disabilities Act, as amended (ADA).
 An applicant who is otherwise eligible to take the bar examination may file a request for special testing accommodations.
 (Appendix C).

 (B) Definitions.
 For the purpose of this policy, the following definitions shall apply: